-Williamsburg, Virginia was the thriving capital of the commonwealth when the dream of American freedom and independence was taking shape.
-Serving as Virginia’s capitol from 1699 to 1780, Williamsburg was the center of government, education, and culture, where important figures such as George Washington, Thomas Jefferson, Patrick Henry, James Monroe, James Madison, George Wythe, Peyton Randolph, and others worked first for the British government and later to form the new United States.
+Williamsburg, Virginia, was the thriving capital of the commonwealth when the dream of American freedom and independence was taking shape.
+Serving as Virginia’s capital from 1699 to 1780, Williamsburg was the center of government, education, and culture, where important figures such as George Washington, Thomas Jefferson, Patrick Henry, James Monroe, James Madison, George Wythe, Peyton Randolph, and others worked first for the British government and later to form the new United States.

 The original Bruton Parish Church was constructed in 1633.
 In 1693, Middle Plantation was selected as the site of the new College of William & Mary.
 A school of higher education had long been an aspiration of the colonists.
 The school was named for the reigning King and Queen of England and opened in temporary buildings in 1694.
-Construction of new permanent buildings immediately began and today, it is the second-oldest institution of higher education in the United States.
+Construction of new permanent buildings immediately began, and today, it is the second-oldest institution of higher education in the United States.

 The same year, a two-story psychiatric hospital was built, capable of housing 24 patients.
 The “Public Hospital for Persons of Insane and Disordered Minds” was the first of its kind in the United States.

 In April 1775, Governor Dunmore and Virginia colonists had a dispute over gunpowder stored in the Williamsburg magazine.
 Dunmore, fearing rebellion, ordered royal marines to seize gunpowder, and Patrick Henry responded by leading the Virginia Militia into the town, where a standoff ensued.
 Dunmore threatened to destroy the city if attacked by the militia, but the dispute was resolved when payment for the powder was arranged.
 This was an essential precursor in the run-up to the American Revolution.